-Why I Replaced All of My Amalgam Fillings
+Why I Replaced All of My Amalgam Fillings.
+Should You Consider the Removal of Mercury Fillings in Lincoln, NE?

-“Over the last few years, many patients have asked me about removal of mercury fillings in Lincoln, NE due to aesthetic and health concerns.
+“Over the last few years, many patients have asked me about the removal of mercury fillings in Lincoln, NE due to aesthetic and health concerns.
 With so much conflicting information present on the internet, many patients are confused and want answers from their dentist.
-I would like to share some information that influenced me to replace my amalgam fillings with metal-free dental materials.”-Kathryn Alderman, DDS
+I would like to share some information that influenced me to replace my amalgam fillings with metal-free dental materials.” -Kathryn Alderman, DDS

 Amalgam Fillings Weaken Teeth